 - engaging with central agencies, standard setters, regulators and audit offices in other jurisdictions

-- publishing ‘Professional Update’, the Audit Office’s monthly technical update newsletter
+- publishing ‘Professional Update’, the Audit Office’s quarterly technical update newsletter

 - hosting industry events that allow us to better share insights from our audits.